Madeira travel guide

 Travelling with children

-carry a letter of authorisation to travel from their parent or guardian.
-The letter should name the adult in Portugal who will be responsible for them during their stay.
-There is no legal requirement for the letter to be notarised.
-However, the onus is on the parent or legal guardian to provide reasonable evidence, including contact details, to confirm that adequate care arrangements are in place.
+- carry a letter of authorisation to travel from their parent or guardian.
+The letter should name the adult in Portugal who will be responsible for them during their stay and the identification and contacts details of the parent or guardian.

-A child under the age of 18 who is resident in Portugal must carry a notarised letter of authority from their parent or guardian if they’re travelling out of the country alone or without a parent or legal guardian.
+A child aged 17 and under who is resident in Portugal must carry a notarised letter of authority from their parent or guardian if they’re travelling out of the country alone or in the company of a person who is not their parent or legal guardian.
 The letter of authority can be issued by:

 - one of the child’s parents (if the parents are married)